VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 10. Check for data in VMUI

 To make sure scrape jobs are working and sending data to VictoriaMetrics go to `http://<victoriametrics_ip_or_hostname>:8428/vmui` type `{job=vmagent_quickstart"}` in the query box  and click `Execute Query`.
-If you see data the vmagent is successfully evaluating recording rules and sending the data to VictoriaMetrics
+If you see data the vmagent is successfully evaluating recording rules and sending the data to VictoriaMetrics.
+If you are not using VictoriaMetrics you can run the query `{job="vmagent_quickstart"}` in the explore page of Grafana or in Promethues UI.

 ### CLI
 Please download `vmutils-*` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest) (